Fukushimaken sites福島県の場所

 Shirakawa

-In October 2017, then President Sekiguchi posted that Shirakawa, a city of about 66,000 located 40 minutes south of Koriyama via 'futsu' (commuter) train, would be open to mission work. (map).
-The first baptism was in January 2018, and in July 2020, a rented meetinghouse was officially dedicated for use near the Shirakawa station.
+Shirakawa, a city of about 66,000 located 40 minutes south of Koriyama via 'futsu' (commuter) train, opened to mission work in 2017. (map). (google map picture) The first baptism was in January 2018, and in July 2020, a rented meetinghouse was officially dedicated for use near the Shirakawa station.
 The rented building's address is #A K21 Bldg.14-13 Otemachi 961-0908.

 Admin note: I'm speculating that because of the continuing prohibition of missionaries in Koriyama due to radiation concerns, having missionaries in Shirakawa allows missionaries to live close enough to (also) serve in Koriyama during the day (and attend church there), then commute back home to the safer 'suburb' of Shirakawa.
 That 40 minutes ride would cost about $6.
-In October 2021 when I checked the Meetinghouse Locator on churchofjesuschrist.org and Shirakawa was still listed, with President Onodera as branch president.
+In July 2024 I checked the Meetinghouse Locator and Shirakawa was still listed, with President Onodera as branch president.

 Links back to: